d-bl/GroundForge/README.md

 The code under `src/main/scala` generates  alternative data for `sample.js` in the [gh-pages branch].
 The patterns are generated from predefined [matrices].

-It is convenient for a developer to have two local clones of the project, one for the master branch, one for the gh-pages branch.

 # Compile and preview